If you have direct reports, you are a leader and manager. Your most important job is to create a productive culture and motivate your team. Many fail.

 - Retrospectives with each person noting a team good and a needs improvement idea

 - Set goals, track and share outcomes as a team

 - Rate meetings and share improvement ideas

-Find out more and get the check-up survey here.
+Find out more about evaluating ACT and get the check-up survey here for free.

 This article was adapted by practicing and adapting the ideas of A.C.T. as as introduced in: Mochary, Matt; MacCaw, Alex; Talavera, Misha.
 The Great CEO Within: The Tactical Guide to Company Building (p.
 133).
 The concept of Accountability being a result of Leading and Managing well comes from the LMA discussion in: Wickman, Gino.
 Traction (p.
 96).

 3 Replies to “Build Great Culture with A.C.T.”